rancher/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 Each downstream user cluster has a cluster agent, which opens a tunnel to the corresponding cluster controller within the Rancher server.

 There is one cluster controller and one cluster agent for each downstream cluster.
+Each cluster controller:

+- Watches for resource changes in the downstream cluster
+- Brings the current state of the downstream cluster to the desired state
+-  Configures access control policies to clusters and projects
+-  Provisions clusters by calling the required Docker machine drivers and Kubernetes engines, such as RKE and GKE

 By default, to enable Rancher to communicate with a downstream cluster, the cluster controller connects to the cluster agent.
 If the cluster agent is not available, the cluster controller can connect to a [node agent](#3-node-agents) instead.

-The cluster controller is a component of the Rancher server performs the following tasks:

--  Configures access control policies to clusters and projects
--  Provisions clusters by calling the required Docker machine drivers and Kubernetes engines, such as RKE and GKE

 The cluster agent, also called `cattle-cluster-agent`, is a component that runs in a downstream user cluster.
 It performs the following tasks: